-On the night of the 18/07/2021, the respondent, along with a group of 6 afghan men, attempted to cross the border between Turkey and Afghanistan close to the city of Edrine.
-After climbing up the fence that separates the two countries, the respondent hurt his leg after falling from about 3-4 meters.
-Him and the rest of the group then decided to hide in a forest nearby as they heard a police patrol coming their way, equipped with dogs.
+On the night of the 18th July 2021, the respondent, a 37-year-old man, along with a group of 6 Afghan men, attempted to cross the border between Turkey and Bulgaria close to the city of Edirne.
+After climbing up the fence, the respondent reported that he hurt his leg after falling from about 3-4 meters.
+He and the rest of the group then decided to hide in a forest nearby as they reportedly heard a patrol coming their way, equipped with dogs.

-The police officers then left and soon afterwards another patrol arrived in a jeep.
-They then proceeded to beat up all members of the transit group before forcing them into the back of the vehicle.
+The officers then left and soon afterwards another patrol reportedly arrived in a jeep.
+The respondent reported that they beat up all members of the transit group before forcing them into the back of the vehicle.
 The respondent recalls the extreme heat and the difficulties to breathe and move in this narrow space.

-The Jeep drove for 30 minutes to the nearest crossing point and all 6 men were asked to get out the back of the vehicle.
-The two police officers then summoned them to take off their clothes, which members of the group did.
-They were beaten up as they were naked, and were then pushed back to Turkey.
+The respondent recorded that they drove for 30 minutes to the nearest crossing point and all 6 men were asked to get out the back of the vehicle.
+The officers then reportedly summoned them to take off their clothes, which members of the group did.
+The respondent and the group were beaten up as they were naked, and were then reportedly pushed back to Turkey.